LoganDavidTalbot/Demo.EnrichedSearch/README.md

 ## Demo Desciprition

 ### Part 1: Enriched Search
-The enriched search part of the demo, demonstrates Azure Cognitive Searches capbilities as a search engine.
+The enriched search part of the demo, demonstrates Azure Cognitive Searches capabilities as a search engine.
 The features it includes are:
 - Creating an index.
 - Populating the indexer with static dummy data.
 - Deleting the index.